-An innovative partnership connecting industry, academia, and commercialized research, is helping to drive the growth of cybersecurity skills and capabilities in the Waikato.
+An innovative partnership connecting industry, academia, and commercialised research, is helping to drive the growth of cyber security skills and capabilities in the Waikato.

-Spark Waikato, a digital infrastructure solutions provider, has announced a partnership with technology company First Watch and the University of Waikato, to deliver specialized cybersecurity solutions to business and organizations, and to drive research and capability in this space.
+Spark Waikato, a digital infrastructure solutions provider, has announced a partnership with technology company First Watch and the University of Waikato, to deliver specialised cybersecurity solutions to businesses and organisations, and to drive research and capability in this space.

 The University is providing students from their Master of Cyber Security programme to support the provision of Security Operations (SECOPS) services to Spark clients in the region.

-Spark Waikato Practice Manager Chris Sharpe said there is a growing demand for specialized security services, and for skilled cybersecurity professionals to deliver those services.
+Spark Waikato Practice Manager Chris Sharpe said there is a growing demand for specialised security services, and for skilled cybersecurity professionals to deliver those services.

-“Cybersecurity issues are closer to home than people often realize.
+“Cyber security issues are closer to home than people often realise.
 Businesses and networks are becoming more vulnerable than ever.
 Attacks and threats are increasing month on month, and attackers are becoming more sophisticated and effective,” Chris said.

-“This partnership helps us achieve many priorities: First, it gives us the ability to deliver specialized security services to protect our clients’ core networks.
+“This partnership helps us achieve many priorities: First, it gives us the ability to deliver specialised security services to protect our clients’ core networks.

 “And thirdly, it creates a bridge between research and industry, where information is shared, experience is gained, and industry challenges are fed back to research.
 It’s fantastic we’re able to leverage the capability of First Watch and the University of Waikato and apply it to our clients’ real-world requirements right here in the Waikato, while shaping future research,” Chris said.

-First Watch Managing Director Bob Stokes said the partnership will support the company to overcome significant skill gap challenges and develop the workforce needed to implement specialized solutions.
+First Watch Managing Director Bob Stokes said the partnership will support the company to overcome significant skill gap challenges and develop the workforce needed to implement specialised solutions.

 “Through this partnership we can offer career pathways to students, benefiting from their research while supporting them to build a successful career in the industry,” said Bob.